 Ken is a State of Georgia and United States Virgin Islands certified general real estate appraiser and an MAI and SRA designated member of the Appraisal Institute.

 Dan has more than 20 years of experience in state and county government working in the property assessment field conducting ratio studies, market analysis, identifying trends, property valuations, and reporting for revenue projections.
-Since 2013, he has served as Division Administrator-Ratio Studies for the Arkansas Assessment Coordination Department.
-He previously served as Chief Deputy Assessor for Washington County (Arkansas) Assessor’s Office.
-During his tenure he was responsible for setting up all training and continuing education programs and taught appraisal courses on real estate and personal property to county employees as well as those in other jurisdictions.
-He currently holds the Level IV Senior Appraiser certification from the State of Arkansas.
+From 2013 to 2017 he served as Division Administrator-Ratio Studies for the Arkansas Assessment Coordination Department.
+In 2018 he returned to his home county to continue in the role of Chief Deputy Assessor for the Washington County (Arkansas) Assessor’s Office, a role which he previously served from 2003 to 2012.
+He is currently responsible for setting up all training and continuing education programs and instructs appraisal courses on real estate and personal property to county employees as well as those in other jurisdictions across the state.
+He currently holds the Level IV Senior Appraiser certification from the State of Arkansas

-Dan is the Past-President of the Arkansas Chapter of IAAO.
-He is a certified instructor and professional designation advisor for the International Association of Assessing Officers (IAAO).
-Dan currently serves on IAAO’s Chapters & Affiliates Subcommittee and the GIS/CAMA Conference Content committee.
-He holds the RES designation (Residential Evaluation Specialist) from the IAAO and was named IAAO’s Professional Designee of the Year in 2016.
+Dan currently serves on the IAAO Executive Board and is a Past-President of the Arkansas Chapter of IAAO.
+He is a certified instructor and professional designation advisor for IAAO.
+Dan currently serves on the GIS/CAMA Technologies Conference Content committee and was the conference chair for the 2018 conference in Houston, TX.
+He holds the RES designation (Residential Evaluation Specialist) from IAAO and was named IAAO’s Professional Designee of the Year in 2016.

 Lath entered the appraisal/assessment profession in 1972 upon graduation from North Carolina State University.
 During this 40+ year career in the Assessor’s Office as the department manager, he over saw the operations of three computer software conversions, seven county wide reassessment programs and the conversion to a GIS program.
 Additionally in 1987 Lath founded Harris Appraisal Company and gained experience in the fee appraisal business.
 Lath’s experience in both private and governmental services gives him an unique outlook on problems surfacing daily in the assessment profession.